STEllAR-GROUP/hpx/docs/sphinx/manual/migration_guide.rst

 - If the current locality is the root (its ID is equal to 0):

-  - the `hpx::gather_here` function is used to perform the gather operation.
+  - The `gather_here` function is used to perform the gather operation.
 It collects data from all other localities into the `overall_result` future object.
 The function arguments provide the necessary information, such as the base name for the gather operation (`gather_direct_basename`), the value to be gathered (`value`), the number of localities (`num_localities`), the current locality ID